 Make sure your submission works on a VR-ready PC or Meta Quest

 The content should run in one of the following headsets:

 - Meta Quest / with or without link

 All submitted entries are evaluated by a jury of individuals from the technical, creative, and production communities within the immersive industry.
 Jurors are established experts in the immersive fields, and they take care in reviewing and ranking all entries based on several criteria set by the program and conference chairs.

 Submitters will be informed by email of the status of their submissions only after the jury makes its final decisions.
-All submitters will be notified of their status by early May.
-The jury also will select a recipient of the Best in Show Award for VR projects, chosen from the pool of works between the VR Theater and Immersive Pavilion programs.
+All submitters will be notified of their status by end of May.
+The jury also will select a recipient of the Best in Show Award for VR Theater.

-All VR Theater submitters will be notified by email of the status of their submission(s) by early May 2021.
+All VR Theater submitters will be notified by email of the status of their submission(s) by end of May 2022.
 Each year, we receive far more submitted pieces than we can accept, and we are not able to accept many deserving pieces.